OF MARKS AND MURDER

 What inspired you to write a book?

 I’ve always wanted to be an author.
 In fourth grade, we got to “publish” books as a class activity.
 My book was called “My Day with Mom,” and I thought it was so cool how our teacher had the books bound with laminate paper.
-Ever since, I’ve been writing stories and desperately hoping for someone to validate my dream of writing books.
-I needed a stamp of approval from the world that I was good enough to pursue this goal.
+Ever since, I’ve been writing stories and working toward achieving my dream of writing books.
 From the age of 10, I wrote stories, read books, took writing classes, experimented with different genres and even shared some writing with friends along the way.
-In 2021, I got the approval I had been looking for when a professor at Georgetown accepted me into the Book Creators Program.
-Without knowing anything about me or my story or my potential, he said, “Come on, let’s do this.
-I know you can because we help authors publish their first book as if it was the second.”
-This program eliminated the barriers I’d faced in previous attempts.
-It was low-cost.
-It didn’t have a rigorous or arbitrary application criteria.
-Through the program, I got over some of my fears and took things one step at a time until I achieved my goal of becoming a published author.
+In 2021, I got the opportunity I had been looking for when a professor at Georgetown accepted me into the Book Creators Program.

 Why did you write this book in particular?